mattkumar/blog/content/post/2023-11-25-shinysave/Index.markdown

 projects: []
 ---

-It pains me 😩 that most of the time I consider Shiny for a work-related project the <em>can users save and restore their progress</em> 💬🗨 inevitably surfaces.
+It pains me 😩 that whenever I contemplate using shiny for a work-related project, the question of allowing users to save and restore their progress 💬🗨 inevitably arises.

-While there are a variety of ways to do so in shiny (e.g. bookmarks), "work-related" apps aren't always so straight forward 🔀
+While there are a variety of ways to do so in shiny (e.g. bookmarks), work-related apps aren't always so straight forward 🔀

 For example:
 1. They are usually tied to remote raw data that must be accessed with a live connection 📲
-2. They have intermediate calculations that don't lend themselves to just restoring input values on the UI 👨‍🔬
+2. They involve intermediate calculations that aren't easily restored by simply saving and reloading input values on the UI  👨‍🔬

 Well, I finally took the time to 🔨 and I'm here to share what I've learned 👨‍🏫
 <br>